DanielJohnHarty/DSTI_ShazzamForClothes/readme.md

 ### ***NEW SKOOL COOL AKA: USING CONDA***

-cd into your ShazzamForClothes directory and recreate it's virtual environment and activate it using the following command:
+cd into your ShazzamForClothes directory and recreate it's virtual environment and activate it using the following commands. ***Note to use Powershell on Windows rather than CMD***, or any common command line tool in Mac or Linux:

 - ```conda env create -f environment.yml```